sybrew/the-seo-framework/readme.txt

 		* MSM Sitemaps (plugin no longer exists).
 		* WP Twitter Cards (hasn't recieved updates in 2 years).
 		* iG:Twitter Cards (hasn't recieved updates in 3 years).
+	* WordPress 4.3.4 and below are no longer to be supported in future updates.
+		* From this update WordPress 3.9 and later should work as indended, but there will be no more effort to keep that intact.
+		* From the next update, WordPress 4.3.3 or below could have issues with this plugin.
+		* Note: Using WordPress 4.4 and later allows your website to have significant performance benefits in combination with this plugin from this update.
+		* Note: There's one known bug with WordPress 3.9 that causes a fatal error when adding a new term.
+After page reload the term is correctly added.
+			* This will not be fixed.
 * **Fixed:**
 	/
 	* When saving the SEO Options, the counter type was reset.
 This has been fixed by placing the counter type option out of the plugins options scope.
-	* When updating the plugin, without added options, the update notification now really should no longer show up. ^related TODO confirm
+	* When updating the plugin, without added options, the update notification now really should no longer show up onwards from this update.
+		* Note: no new options have been added in this update.
+So it might just show up once more unintentionally.
 	* TODO When solely changing the counter type within the SEO Options, an "unsaved changes" prompt will no longer be displayed.
 	* When changing the WordPress Core tagline settings, the homepage description transient is now flushed, instead of the blog page (which could be on another page).
 	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.
 	* The LD+Json home URL output now doesn't add a trailing slash when your options don't have supplied one.
 	* When your home URL is on a subdirectory, the canonical term URL is now correct.
 	* When inputting HTML entities in the Custom Home Page Title, they're now correctly converted in the placeholder.
+	* TODO WPML's flags now display correctly again on WooCommerce product list overview.

 **For translators:**

+* **Added:**
+	* A few new sentences.
 * **Updated:**
 	* A few sentences have had a very minor adjustment to be more in line with the rest of the WordPress/plugin environment.
 * **Fixed:**